How to reconcile Square income

 • Date (each transaction must contain a date)

-• Payment Method (each transaction should contain this)
+• Description (each transaction must contain this)

-(Additional columns can be present but won't be imported).
+• Additional columns can be present but won't be imported;

 To better understand the Bank Reconciliation functionality, please watch the module overview video here.